nagasivaninandam/nandamnagasivani/README.md

 -👋 Hola !
-I'm Sivani
+I'm Nagasivani

 # 💫 About Me:
 👋 Hi there!
 Hi there!
 I’m Nagasivani Nandam, a curious technophile, language lover, and developer who believes the right prompt can change everything.
 Currently working as a Python Developer at Tata Consultancy Services (TCS), I spend my days exploring the latest in Generative AI, Machine Learning, Deep Learning, and NLP.